-I played college basketball at a smaller division 1 school called Liberty University in Lynchburg, Va and also professionally in Europe for a little bit.
-Early in my playing career I was all about trying to become a complete offensive player.
-I wanted to be able be able to handle the ball, shoot it, score one on one, etc. but now that I look back at that I hurt myself in taking that approach.
+I played college basketball at a smaller division 1 school called Liberty University in Lynchburg, Va, and also professionally in Europe for a little bit.
+Early in my basketball playing career, I was all about trying to become a complete offensive player.
+I wanted to be able to handle the ball, shoot it, score one on one, etc., but now that I look back at that, I hurt myself some in taking that approach.

 The reason why is because I spent so much time working on all of my weaknesses that I forgot to work on my shooting, which was my biggest strength.
 I became average to good at a lot of things instead of being really great at a couple of things.
-My junior season of college I made over one hundred 3 pointers and was the 19th ranked shooter in the country coming into my senior season.
-However during the off season I got caught up with working on my weaknesses and got away from my shooting, and I didn’t shoot it nearly as well my senior year.
+In my junior season of college, I made over one hundred 3 pointers and was the 19th ranked shooter in the country coming into my senior season.
+However, during the off-season, I got caught up with working on my weaknesses and got away from my shooting, and I didn’t shoot it nearly as well my senior year.

 Basketball Training: Examples

-That is just one story and one player, but if you look at the players who are playing at a high level, you will see that all of them are there to fill a specific role (with the exception of some of the superstars who fill multiple roles and can take over as needed).
-One of my basketball coaches in college was Dale Layer, and would use the analogy of playing cards.
+That is just one story and one player, but if you look at the players who are playing at a high level, you will see that all of them are there to fill a specific role (except for some of the superstars who fill multiple roles and can take over as needed).
+One of my basketball coaches in college was Dale Layer and would use the analogy of playing cards.
 He would say that you want to play your “Aces” when you are in the game, not your low cards.

-Take full advantage of your basketball training time and work on the skills for your players that are going to help them in the long run, and also help your team to win games.
+Take full advantage of your basketball training time and work on the skills for your players to help them in the long run and help your team win games.